Introduction to :

 To prove a biconditional statement, we have to prove the statement in both directions.
 In other words, we have to prove two statements.
 Let's start with the first one.

 We're given that ⊙O is congruent to ⊙O' and arc AB is congruent to arc A'B'.
 To prove that ∠AOB is congruent to ∠A'O'B', we can say that by the definition of congruence of arc, mAB = mA'B'.
 By definition of arc measure, m∠AOB = m∠A'O'B'.
 By definition of congruence of angle, ∠AOB is congruent to ∠A'O'B'.
-Unfortunately, we can't just recite this backwards to satisfy the other part of the biconditional.
+With biconditional statements, we can't always just reverse the argument to get the reverse implication, but in this case we can.

 If ∠AOB is congruent to ∠A'O'B', that tells us m∠AOB = m∠A'O'B'.
 By definition of arc measure, mAB = mA'B'.
 We're also given that ⊙O is congruent to ⊙O'.
 Since arcs AB and A'B' have the equal measure and are segments of congruent circles, we can say by definition of congruent arcs that arcs AB and A'B' are congruent.